-At the moment, reserve accumulation can only occur through a conjunction of balance of payment surplus and some degree of exchange rate intervention.
-In addition, if sterilization proves difficult or impossible, it also leads to unwanted changes in monetary policy.
-Therefore, precautionary reserve accumulation, however legitimate, unavoidably creates side effects on domestic macro policies as well as spillover effects on other countries.
+At the moment, reserve accumulation can only occur through a conjunction of balance of payment surplus and some degree of exchange rate intervention and creates externalities for other countries.

 Now, suppose there is "ex ante" an existing pool of reserve assets which countries could tap into under specific circumstances.
-If access to this pool is credible and predictable, there would be no need for getting those reserves on the market.
-The search for precaution would not impact domestic or foreign macroeconomic management.
-It would be neutral as regards exchange rate regimes and polices.
-It would reduce the incentive for countries to conduct a whole set of policies such as:
+If access to this pool is credible and predictable, there would be no need for getting those reserves from the market.
+This would reduce the incentive for countries to conduct a whole set of policies such as: